 Beautiful Bruny Island is a stronghold for the endangered, endemic forty-spotted pardalote, and you could play a part in its conservation by caring for this property.
 Set among public and private nature reserves and close to the TLC's Lutregala Marsh Reserve, Simpson's Bay Road protects old-growth trees and habitat for threatened and endangered fauna.
-Offers above $669,000 - open until 1 August.
+Offers above $669,000.

 This 46.6 ha property at 69 Simpsons Bay Road, Bruny Island extends from Simpsons Bay Road to the upper slopes of Driscolls Hill.
 The property contains an existing internal driveway to a clearing affording coastal views as well as a large clearing on level ground adjacent to Simpsons Bay Road.
 The property is located in an area containing private and public nature reserves.